duplicati/duplicati.github.io/_posts/articles/2016-12-26-Restore-Process.md

 R/XSNsb4ln/SkeJwFDd4Fv4OnW2QNIxMR4HItgg9qCE= (2kb)
 ```

 Here we see that the file `Uo1f4rVjNRX10HkxQxXauCrRv0wJOvStqt9gaUT0uPA=` is 96 bytes, and we know that a sha256 is 32 bytes.
 We can then compute that this chunk of data expands to `96/32 = 3` hashes.
-We could also compute this size, by looking at the size of the file, and then find out how 100kb blocks it spans.
+We could also compute this size, by looking at the size of the file, and then find out how many 100kb blocks it spans.

-For efficiency, the hashes are stored in binary format, but here we can represent them as base64 encoded strings:
+For efficiency, the hashes are stored in raw binary format, but here we can represent them as base64 encoded strings:

 ```
 0td8NEaS7SMrQc5Gs0Sdxjb/1MXEEuwkyxRpguDiWsY=